How to Deal With a Past Abortion in Marriage

 As a parent of four adult children, Maw-Maw to fifteen grandchildren, and a brand-new Great Maw-Maw, I can tell you from experience one thing parenting has in common with professional speaking are the moments you wonder, “Is anyone listening?”

 Look for a time to ask your child questions casually.
-Be intentional in asking when you and your child are alone.
+Be intentional to bring up these topics when you and your child are alone.
 Don’t apply pressure.
 Ask.
 And don’t ask all the questions at one time.
-Pace them out over a couple of weeks.
+Pace these conversation starters over the course of a couple of weeks.

 Listen intentionally with love.
 You can do this.
 When I cross into new territory, I’m always encouraged by the Lord’s promise in Isaiah 43:2, “When you pass through the waters, I will be with you; and through the rivers, they shall not overwhelm you…” When you are talking to your toddler, try beginning with their favorites.